soni801/tatata/README.md

 execute the associated actions, in milliseconds after the script was started.
 The action field can contain any number of actions separated by a semicolon (`;`).
 Valid actions are:

 - `mousemove`: Move the mouse to the specified absolute position.
-Takes 3 arguments:
+Takes 3-4 arguments:
   - Movement method (`abs`/`rel`); whether the mouse should move to a specific position or relative to its current position
   - X coordinate/distance
   - Y coordinate/distance
+  - Time _(optional)_: the time it should take for the cursor to move to the specified location, in milliseconds.
+    Defaults to 0 (instantly snaps) if unset.
 - `mousedown`/`mouseup`: Respectively press or release the specified mouse button:
   - `1`: Left click
   - `2`: Right click